NABARD Grade A Syllabus 2025: Prelims & Mains Guide

 1. Have the right study material as per the syllabus

-2. Manage your time and focus on important topics.
+2. Manage your time and focus on essential topics.

 Agriculture (Paper 2)

-The syllabus for Agriculture for the NABARD Grade A Exam is mentioned below.
+The NABARD Grade A syllabus includes Agriculture as a crucial subject.
+The detailed syllabus for Agriculture in the NABARD Grade A Exam is outlined below.

 TopicDetails